 Hello everyone!
 Today I’m going to talk about homeschooling!

 Ever wonder how some homeschooled students have started their own business, published books, or finished their first year of college before graduating high school?
-It’s because homeschoolers have more free time than those who go to school.
-When homeschooling, there’s no down time with bus traveling, no rushing to class, no cafeteria food, and no waking up at crazy early hours in the morning!
-We follow our own schedules and not the ones set by the school district (because life is too short to spend 8 hours in a classroom).
+It’s because homeschoolers have more free time than those who go to public or private school.
+When homeschooling, there’s no down time with bus traveling, no rushing to class, no cafeteria food, and no waking up at crazy early hours in the morning.
+We follow our own schedules and not the ones set by the school district (because life is too short to spend 8 hours a day for twelve years in a classroom).

 I’ve been homeschooled my entire life and wouldn’t like it any other way.
 I am just one of the nearly 2 million students who are homeschooled in the U.S.